86Box/docs/dev/api/index.rst

 API
 ===

-This section documents the internal **Application Programming Interface** for implementing devices on 86Box.
+This section documents the internal **Application Programming Interface** for extending on 86Box.

 .. toctree::
    :maxdepth: 1